yt-project/yt/doc/source/analyzing/analysis_modules/light_ray_generator.rst

 * ``deltaz_min`` (*float*):  Specifies the minimum Delta-z between consecutive datasets in the returned list.
 Default: 0.0.

-* ``minimum_coherent_box_fraction`` (*float*): Used with
-  ``use_minimum_datasets`` set to False, this parameter specifies the fraction of the total box size to be traversed before rerandomizing the projection axis and center.
-This was invented to allow light rays with thin slices to sample coherent large scale structure, but in practice does not work so well.
-Try setting this parameter to 1 and see what happens.
+* ``minimum_coherent_box_fraction`` (*float*): Use to specify the minimum length of a ray, in terms of the size of the domain, before the trajectory is re-randomized.
+Set to 0 to have ray trajectory randomized for every dataset.
+Set to np.inf (infinity) to use a single trajectory for the entire ray.
 Default: 0.0.

+* ``high_res_box_size_fraction`` (*float*): For use with zoom-in simulations, use to specify the size of the high resolution region of the simulation in terms of the fraction of the total domain size.
+If set, the light ray solution will be calculated such that rays only make use of the high resolution region.
+Default: 1.0.

 * ``time_data`` (*bool*): Whether or not to include time outputs when gathering datasets for time series.
 Default: True.